 • An employer or landlord running a credit check with your permission

-• A lender running a credit check to pre-approve a loan
+• A lender running a credit check to pre-approve you for a loan

-It’s worth noting here that a single lender running a credit check for a pre-approval won’t affect your credit score but if you apply for multiple pre-approvals or conditional loans through different lenders, this can have a negative impact.
-It’s strongly advised to just stick with one lender if you’re after a loan pre-approval.
+It’s worth noting that a single lender running a credit check for a pre-approval won’t affect your credit score.
+But applying for multiple pre-approvals or conditional loans through different lenders can have a negative impact.
+It’s strongly advised to just stick with one lender if you’re after a particular loan.

 Lenders that offer mortgage pre-approval